haiwen/seafile-admin-docs/manual/deploy_pro/notification-server.md

-# Details about Notification Server
+# Notification Server Overview

-Currently, the status updates of files and libraries on the client and web interface are based on regular queries, and there is a certain delay, so the latest status cannot be reflected in real time.
-The client needs to periodically refresh the library modification, file locking, subdirectory permissions and other information, causing additional performance overhead to the server.
+Currently, the status updates of files and libraries on the client and web interface are based on polling the server.
+The latest status cannot be reflected in real time on the client due to polling delays.
+The client needs to periodically refresh the library modification, file locking, subdirectory permissions and other information, which causes additional performance overhead to the server.

 When a directory is opened on the web interface, the lock status of the file cannot be updated in real time, and the page needs to be refreshed.

-The notification server is based on the websocket protocol and maintains a two-way communication connection with the client and the web interface.
-When the above changes occur, seaf-server will notify the notification server of the changes, and then the notification server can notify the client and the web interface in real time.
+The notification server uses websocket protocol and maintains a two-way communication connection with the client or the web interface.
+When the above changes occur, seaf-server will notify the notification server of the changes.
+Then the notification server can notify the client or the web interface in real time.
 This not only improves the real-time performance, but also reduces the performance overhead of the server.

 ## Supported update reminder types